NJR Privacy Notice

 Identifiable information is sent securely to the NJR centre where it is linked to NJR data.
 The resulting, linked data set that is used for analysis will not include patient identifiable data.
 Again, the outcomes of the analyses are published as aggregated data so it is not possible to identify individuals.

 The NJR submits personal data to the NHS Personal Demographics Service for batch tracing.
 This will confirm that the NHS number provided is correct and, where it is missing, use the other personal data to provide one.
 The tracing will also provide a patient’s date of death and their current address.
 Information about a patient’s death is essential for the calculations used in determining the outcomes of surgery.
-The NJR will often either undertake or support follow up audits or research and we need to contact patients by mail.
-Patients who have undergone a shoulder replacement, for example, will routinely be sent a questionnaire and asked to complete it.
+The NJR will often either undertake or support follow-up audits or research and we need to contact patients by mail or email.
+Patients who have undergone a shoulder replacement, for example, will routinely be sent or emailed a questionnaire and asked to complete it.

 A similar tracing process is undertaken for patients within Northern Ireland.
 This is under a separate data sharing agreement with the Department of Health Information and Analysis Directorate, Northern Ireland.